 Answer: (Option C), Both 1 and 2.

-(2) With reference to Rare Earth Minerals (REMs).
+(2) Regarding Rare Earth Minerals (REMs).
 Consider the following statements:

 - They are also known as rare earth metals because all of them are metals.